 We continue to invest in research and development, both in the U.S. and internationally, for our core performance-stabilized hypochlorous acid, or HOCl, technology.
-We have an active pipeline of products and we continue to seek new regulatory clearances to expand potential markets we can sell our products into.
+We have an active pipeline of products and we intend to continue to seek new regulatory clearances to expand potential markets for our products.